MaddyGuthridge/Flapi/Protocol.md

 A base-64 string containing the definition of the message handler function.
 The function must be named `message_handler`.

+#### Register message type response data

+A single byte, the message type number that should be used to communicate with this message hander.

 ### Exec

 This message is sent by clients, and instructs the server to `exec` code inside